How to Leverage Whistleblowing for Supply Chain Risk Management

 In all industries, the last decade has shown several cases of supply chain incidents leading to catastrophic results for the organizations implied.
 From food, consumer goods to automotive or procurement, unforeseen obstacles and vulnerability in their supply chain have cost millions and damaged not only the brand and organization but humans and the workforce as well.
 With globalization, global supply chains are not going away anytime soon, nor are the supply chain risks that come with it.

-More and more laws are being put into place in order to address these risks and anticipate issues during the whole lifecycle of the creation of goods and products.
+An increasing number of laws are being put into place in order to address these risks and anticipate issues during the whole lifecycle of the creation of goods and products.

 This means that organizations will need to take into account these new specific local requirements when thinking of their supply chain management when oftentimes suppliers are located in various places and cross several borders before a product reaches its final customer.
 When it comes to gathering information and solving internal issues, the best source an organization can have will always be its people, who are on the field every day and confronted with the threats and obstacles that can compromise the safety and efficiency of your supply chain.
 In order to leverage their voices and benefit from the data that can be extracted from incident reports, implementing a good whistleblowing management system and encouraging a Speak-Up culture is key.
 Equipped with the right tools, your Whistleblowing platform can become your best asset to address supply chain risks in your organization.